OsmanYasir/JavaFXMidterm/README.md

 ## Project Description

 This GUI is created with JavaFX.
 A project where there are several buttons for adding and receiving data from text files.
 There is also a JUnit Test class, a parent class and it's child class.
+The Student class inherits the Person Class.

 ### Jar File

+JAR file location:  "out/artifacts/untitled1_jar/untitled1.jar"

 ***To open the jar file use this command:***